f-julie/bd-comparable-big-spender/README.md

 Implement your solution and write tests for your implementation.

-If you create any `Comparator` class(es), put it/them in a new `compare` package under `com.amazon.ata.comparable_comparator_sort.classroom.bigspender`.
+If you create any `Comparator` class(es), put it/them in a new `compare` package under `com.amazon.ata.comparable_comparator_sort.bigspender`.

 ### Now implement the report

-Implement `AwsCustomerStatistics`'s `getTopItemizedSpends` method, using your comparison logic implementation above. `sort-classroom-second-report` should pass.
+Implement `AwsCustomerStatistics`'s `getTopItemizedSpends` method, using your comparison logic implementation above. `GetTopItemizedSpendsTest` test should pass.
-You can also run the `GetTopItemizedSpendsTest` test directly in IntelliJ.

 **Doneness criteria:**
 - You've implemented logic to satisfy the ordering requirements above